 The reality of this is that it requires the creation of a law, so that the necessary funding, operational development and oversight, maintenance, allowances for due process and all appropriate protections are in place – much like animal and sex abuser registries.

 Nicky’s Law refers to a bill that creates such a registry; sponsored by Senator Mike Moore and co-sponsored by Representative Linda Dean-Campbell, developed and vetted by numerous stakeholders, led by the ARC of Massachusetts, supported by human service providers, disability support and special-interest organizations, the bill received unanimous support in the Senate during the formal session in the summer of 2018.
 Sadly, it fell short of a vote in the House that same year.

-We refiled Nicky’s Law in 2019 and have every expectation that it will pass.
+We refiled Nicky’s Law in 2019 and in January of 2020, NICKY’S LAW WAS PASSED UNANIMOUSLY.
 This is due in large part to the massive support received from the Massachusetts voters, who have participated in multiple letter and phone campaigns, hearings, media blitzes, and a Statehouse vigil.
-The voice of the people is loud and clear: this must happen.
+It was an incredible triumph and an incredible day for all of us!

 So my name, my son’s name and the loving community I call my own are synonymous with Nicky’s Law and all it stands for.
 I cannot separate what I do as a person-centered practitioner from my work as a social justice champion.